 A hernia occurs when there is a weakness, or opening, in the muscle and connective tissue that surround the belly area.
 Patients may feel a slight bulge, discomfort, or pressure as organs push out through this weakness.

 However, many patients may have this opening/weakness even if organs aren't actively pushing through.
 Over time, this bulge or area of weakness can grow in size.
 Occasionally, intestine can become trapped in the hernia, which requires emergency medical attention.

-Hernia repairs done by experienced surgeons provide the best results
+Hernia repairs done by experienced surgeons like ours provide the best results

 with low recurrence rates and minimal post-op pain.

 Some hernias are inguinal, which means they develop in the groin area.
 Another type is ventral hernias, which can start anywhere on the front of the belly wall.
 Some patients have incisional hernias, occurring at the incision site of a previous surgery or hernia repair.

 Inguinal hernias are the most common type of hernia.
 They represent approximately two thirds of adult hernias, and are much more common in men than in women.

 A strangulated hernia, in which the blood supply to the bulging part of the intestine is cut off, can be very dangerous, even fatal, and they are surgical emergencies.
 The incidence rate of strangulated inguinal hernias varies between 0.29% and 2.9%, and the mortality rate ranges between 2.6% and 9%.